LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Main Asset**: Optional main asset to group this importer under.
 Useful for organizing Sub Assets when importing multiple types into one parent asset.
 - **Collection Table Path**: Optional full property path of the collection field this importer targets, such as `m_Items` or `m_Items.m_Weapons`.
 When set, the importer is only used while that array or list field is expanded as a Collection Table under [User Interface](#user-interface-settings).
 Leave empty for importers that target the default whole-Object table.
 - **Window Name**: Optional Scriptable Sheets window name that this importer targets.
 If set, this importer is only used when the window name matches the open Scriptable Sheets window name.
 If multiple importers target the same type, the importer without a window name will be used by default unless an importer with a matching window name is set.
+- **Folder**: Optional folder that scopes which assets this importer imports into.
+Use the **Select Folder** button to pick it.
+When set, only assets within the folder are imported into, leaving the rest of the table untouched.
+Append `/*` to also include assets in subfolders.
+Without a wildcard only assets directly inside the folder match.
+Leave empty to import into every asset of the type currently shown.
+When "Auto Generate" is enabled under [Object Management](#object-management-settings), any assets created to match extra rows are placed in this folder so they are included in the import.
 - **Sheet ID**: The Sheet ID from the Google Sheets URL.
 The Google Sheets URL must be accessible via a shared link.
 - **Sheet Name**: The name of the sheet tab inside the Google Sheet.
 This is case-sensitive and must match the tab name exactly.